 Spotting a Green Caterpillar

 Green caterpillars aren’t a species but a variant of color.
-Now, meet a common garden visitor, the ‘Tomato Hornworm’.
+Now, meet a typical garden visitor, the ‘Tomato Hornworm’.

 Tomato Hornworm—A Garden Pest Often spotted in North America, the Tomato Hornworm is quite a sight.
 Sporting a green body that stretches 3 to 4 inches, a red horn-like structure on the head is quite an identifier.
 Keep an eye out for eight white, V-shaped markings for easy identification.
 Fond of munching on tomato leaves and fruits, these guys can be quite a headache for gardeners.
 Their ability to eat copiously and to multiply rapidly leads to significant damage in gardens and farms.